Section of Private Practice Psychiatry

 Fellow working in private practice?
 Join now!

 To ensure the work of the SPPP is relevant and continues to meet the needs of our members, we invite you to join the SPPP by emailing firstname.lastname@example.org.

-The chair of the SPPP is Dr Michelle Atchison.
+The chair of the Section of Private Practice Psychiatry bi-national committee is Dr Michelle Atchison.

 Current areas of interest for the SPPP

 - Professional Practice Guideline - Best practice referral, communication and shared care arrangements between psychiatrists, general practitioners and psychologists.

 - Telehealth initiatives and Discontinuation of Telehealth Financial Incentives Program.

 - Psychiatrist-patient privilege.

 - Role of Psychiatrist Working Group.

 - Resources for Entering Private Practice.